Skip to content

 1. Zero-Based Budgeting for Every Department

 Stop asking department heads what they need to "maintain" operations.
 Ask them to rebuild their budget from zero, justifying every expense against Net New ARR.
-If a marketing channel has a CAC payback period >18 months, kill it.
+If a marketing channel has a CAC payback period >18 months, remove it.
 If an engineering pod is working on a feature that won't drive revenue for two quarters, pause it.
-Efficiency requires ruthlessness.
+Efficiency requires disciplinedness.

-Most distressed startups are bleeding cash into initiatives that are "90% done" but generating 0% revenue.
-We call these Zombie Projects.
+Most distressed startups are wasting cash into initiatives that are "90% done" but generating 0% revenue.
+We call these Inactive Projects.
 They eat developer cycles and cloud spend but feed no one.
 Conduct a board-level review of all R&D initiatives.
 If it doesn't ship and sell in 90 days, it gets cut.

 3. Re-Forecast with Conservatism